Math, Date/Time & utils (hApi unit)

 Format_Web_GMT_Time

-function formats a UTC timestamp into a web-compatible GMT time string.
+Formats a UTC timestamp into a web-compatible GMT time string.

 function Format_Web_GMT_Time(UTC_Value: TDateTime): RawByteString;